iar28/Genome_annotation/README.md

 # Requirements:

-Make sure you have installed the following packages using conda (with their dependencies): bbmap, fastqc, repeatmasker, repeatmodeler,
+Make sure you have installed the following packages using conda (with their dependencies)

+bbmap
+fastqc
+repeatmasker
+repeatmodeler
 ...